landafu96-byte/PU_Bagging/README.md

 After the training for the first PU Bagging model, transfer learning will be performed.
 The process can be finished by `transfer_pu.sh`.

+When you get the ideal model, you can use `Test.pbs` to predict the possibility of being synthesis.